larsoyd/ArchLinuxTutorials/pkgchoices.md

 Quotas allow you to limit how much disk space or how many files particular users or groups are allowed to consume.

-On a normal single-user gaming/desktop PC you may never use this.
-It is more relevant on multi-user machines, servers or setups where you deliberately configure filesystem quotas, so this is another package that is useful but not universally "essential".

 ### usbutils
 This installs basic USB inspection utilities.